-- Gaze down to lengthen your neck and to keep your spine aligned.
+- Gaze downward to lengthen your neck and keep your spine aligned.

-Planks build strength and stability in every inch of your core by targeting not only the rectus abdominis (six-pack ab muscles) but also the internal and external obliques, transverse abdominis, and the erector spinae muscles.
+Planks forge strength and stability in every inch of your core by targeting not only the rectus abdominis (six-pack ab muscles) but also the internal and external obliques, transverse abdominis, and erector spinae muscles.

-Planks also tone your shoulders, back (including your butt), and your legs.
+Planks also tone your shoulders, back (including your butt), and legs.

-With stronger muscles, you bet your other exercise routines will develop.
-Running, yoga, and weight lifting (seriously the list is endless) will feel like a breeze.
+With stronger core muscles, your other exercise routines will benefit.
+Running, yoga, and weightlifting (seriously the list is endless) will feel like a breeze.

 How Many Planks Should You Start With?

-Give yourself a reasonable goal to build up-to.
-Building to a sixty-second plank is enough to have you shaking like an earthquake.
+Give yourself a reasonable goal to build up to.
+Building to a 60-second plank is enough to have you shaking like an earthquake.